prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 (<em>Appears on:</em><a href="#monitoring.coreos.com/v1alpha1.MattermostAttachmentConfig">MattermostAttachmentConfig</a>)
 </p>
 <div>
-<p>MattermostField configures a Slack-compatible field that is sent with each notification.
-Each field must contain a title, value, and optionally, a boolean value to indicate if the field is short enough to be displayed next to other fields designated as short.</p>
+<p>MattermostField configures information to be displayed in a table format inside the attachment.</p>
 </div>
 <table>
 <thead>